 I compared my luxury trainers to the fake ones recently and I was left pondering, if some how there was an error?
 Who was wearing the real items and who was wearing the fake?

-The South East Asian countries over the years have never hidden the fact that fake luxury fashion items can be purchased.
-My first encounter to fake luxury goods was in 1997 in Vietnam.
+The South-East Asian countries over the years have never hidden the fact that fake luxury fashion items can be purchased.
+My first encounter with fake luxury goods was in 1997 in Vietnam.
 Back then the items were cheaply created, lots of luxury brands were misspelt and mainly printed on t-shirts.
-The shoes, were an obvious knock off, poorly made and if they lasted a month the buyer was doing well.
-The luxury fake fashion items, were also dated and way behind the current trends selling on the high street.
+The shoes were an obvious knock off, poorly made and if they lasted a month the buyer was doing well.
+The luxury fake fashion items were also dated and way behind the current trends selling on the high street.
 The fake goods such as handbags were nasty in textile and the skill of imitating the real luxury design, left me feeling embarrassed for the person wearing it.